-Giving Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic - Amazon Managed Service for Prometheus
+Giving Amazon Managed Service for Prometheus permission to send alert messages to your Amazon SNS topic - Amazon Managed Service for Prometheus

 To give Amazon Managed Service for Prometheus permission to send messages to your Amazon SNS topic